LeBenchmark/Interspeech2021/SLU/README.md

 # Installation

 The system was developped under **python 3.7, pytorch 1.4.0 and Fairseq 0.9**, it can probably work with other version of python and pytorch, but it will not work for sure under Fariseq 0.10 or more recent.
-Tha's why we recommend, in order to reproduce our results, to download and install [Fairseq 0.9](https://github.com/pytorch/fairseq/releases/tag/v0.9.0).
+Tha's why we recommend, in order to reproduce our results, to download and install [this version of Fairseq 0.9](https://github.com/pytorch/fairseq/tree/d5618e9ecd05a1edaba5c0991efb3503f121d132).
 Once you have a running installation of Fairseq, you just have to copy files in the correct directories:

 - **End2EndSLU.py** in fairseq/tasks/